 Helen has undertaken a number of reports for government and efficiency reviews of public service departments, and is a fellow of the Australian Institute of Management and the Australian Institute of Public Administration.
 She was awarded an AO for services to public administration, particularly in the areas of education and social welfare.
 In 2019 Helen was awarded an upgrade from an Officer of the Order of Australia to a Companion - the highest rank currently awarded in the national honours designed to recognise Australian citizens and other persons for achievement or meritorious service.

 Professor Michael Woods

 Mike Woods is Professor of Health Economics at the Centre for Health Economics Research and Evaluation at the University of Technology Sydney.
 He holds appointments at the ANU and the University of Canberra and is a Fellow of the Royal Society of New South Wales.
-Mike is also currently the Independent Reviewer for an inquiry initiated by the COAG Health Council into the accreditation of the education of health professionals.
+Mike is also currently the Independent Reviewer for an inquiry initiated by the COAG Health Council into the accreditation of the education of health professionals and has been appointed to the Aged Care Financing Authority.
 Mike’s policy and research interests focus on health and aged care.

 Mike recently completed 16 years as Deputy Chairman of the Productivity Commission.
 During that period, he presided on over 20 national policy inquiries.
 His reports included Caring for Older Australians, Health Workforce, Science and Innovation, Drought Support, and a range of industry inquiries.
 Mike also led many research projects, including on deep and persistent disadvantage, social capital, structural adjustment and state owned enterprises.